chaserhkj/chaser-python-cad/README.md

 - Projects may be moved to dedicated repos if getting bigger and needing better documentation
 - Unless otherwise specified, all content are licensed under the following MIT license.

+## Library

+Library code is under `lib/`.
+Note that they are not organized into packages and you need to set `PYTHONPATH` to include that path in order for design files under `designs` to work.

 ## License

 > Copyright 2024 Chaserhkj